The Golem: How He Came into the World: Legacy

 In the following years since The Golems release and rediscovery it has been considered an early classic in horror cinema, and one of the first films to introduce the concept of the "man-made monster".

 Film review aggregator Rotten Tomatoes reported an approval rating of 100%, based on 30 reviews, with a rating average of 7.85/10.
+In a list of the 100 most important German films, compiled in 1994 by the Association of German Cinémathèques, The Golem was placed at #16.
 The film is listed in 101 Horror Movies You Must See Before You Die, a spin-off of 1001 Films You Must See Before You Die, which the authors called "a classic of German expressionist cinema".

 It was presented at the Star and Shadow cinema in 2014 as part of the British Film Institute's Gothic season.
 This screening featured a new unique live soundtrack which was the result of a collaboration between Noize Choir and Wax Magnetic.
 The Castle, Newcastle screened the film in 2016, again with a live soundtrack from Noize Choir, this time accompanied by artists Mariam Rezaei and Adam Denton from the Old Police House.